 Our work on sustainability criteria for biofuels

 Over many years, we have developed our knowledge base on the links between increased production of biofuel feedstocks and wetlands loss.
 See our reports Peat CO2 and Biofuels in Africa.
 To distinguish good biofuels from bad, we are involved in setting sound criteria for biofuel feedstock production.
-We played an active role in the development and implementation of the European Union’s Renewable Energy Directive.
+We played an active role in the development of the European Union’s Renewable Energy Directive.
 We also contributed to the criteria of the Roundtable on Sustainable Biofuels (RSB) and the Roundtable on Sustainable Palm Oil (RSPO).
-In the EU and RSB, we achieved clear successes; biofuel production at the expense of wetlands and peatlands is excluded from these schemes.
+In the EU, RSB and RSPO, we achieved clear successes; biofuel production at the expense of wetlands and peatlands is addressed in these schemes.

 - In 2010, resulting from our advocacy coordination, the EU decided that palm oil plantations would not qualify as continuously forested areas - preventing the conversion of forests to palm oil plantations

 - In 2011, our report on the rapid loss of peat swamp forests for palm oil in Sarawak, Malaysia led to further loss of the ‘sustainability’ image of palm oil biofuel.